philbooth/check-types.js/README.md

   to that predicate.

 * `check.map(things, predicates)`:
-  Maps each value from the data
-  to the corresponding predicate and returns a results object.
+  Maps each value from the `things` object to the corresponding predicate and returns an object containing the results.
   Supports nested objects.

 * `check.all(results)`: